 Streaming has changed the way we consume music on the move.
-While 17 years ago we marvelled at the iPod and its 10,000-track capacity, you can now walk around with access to millions of songs right from your smartphone.
+While 19 years ago we marvelled at the iPod and its 1,000-track capacity, you can now walk around with access to millions of songs right from your smartphone.
 And the best bit?
 You don't even need to pay.

 Most major music streaming services have a free tier, barring Tidal and Apple Music.
 While these free music services inevitably include adverts, and have more limited functionality than their paid-for stablemates, they're still pretty great.

-They give you access to millions of songs, for starters.
+They give you access to millions of songs.
 They let you test the service for a while before deciding whether to take the plunge and pay for a monthly subscription.
 And if you're only an occasional listener, they make a lot more sense than paying for something you barely use.

 We've rounded up the best free options around so you can see which suits you best.

 The best-known free streaming service is also one of the best.
 While you will have to put up with ads if you don't want to pay, and you'll have to listen to playlists on shuffle mode (except for certain playlists), there's still plenty to like: decent sound quality, over 50 million songs, offline listening and it all works on almost any device imaginable.
 If you want free music streaming, Spotify should be your first port of call.